-The following table links the Sustainable Development Goals (SDGs) to GRI standards relevant disclosures/ indicators, UNGC
+The following table links the Sustainable Development Goals (SDGs) to GRI standards relevant disclosures, UNGC principles

-SDGs UNGC PRINCIPLES GRI DISCLOSURES /INDICATORS GPIC'S CONTRIBUTION 1.5 8.89.8 UNGC Principle #1,2,3,4,5,6 GRI 103-2, 202-1, 203-2, 413-2 NO POVERTY: Contributing to economic growth, job creation and trade; Producing fertilizer that increases income of farmers worldwide.
-UNGC Principle #1,2,7,8,9 GRI 201-1, 203-1, 203-2, 411-1, 413-2 ZERO HUNGER: Work with IFA and AFA on trainings on fertilizer use to increase food production; issued use of Urea fertilizer booklet to Bahraini Farmers; In continuation to Promoting the UN "International Year of Pulses" 2016 campaign and integrating pulses into the GPIC canteen menu, GPIC celebrated the Global Pulses Day on January 18 2017 encouraging employees to make pulses part of their food habits; GPIC & IFA President promotes Pulses Day in schools in Bahrain and sponsors UNESCO schools exhibition in 2016; GPIC has produced more than 12 million tonnes of granular urea since 1998 and a total of more than 39 million tons of ammonia, methanol and granular urea since 1985.
-Our latest initiative for 2017 is as below; GPIC has partnered with UN Environment for the first of its kind United Nations Health Awareness Campaign.
-UN Environment would seek to establish a nutritional concept amongst students, educate them on how to benefit from and to stop the wastage of healthy food.
-Through this campaign, entitled "Let's put an end to the waste of healthy food and promote the health of our children in public schools", UN Environment would like to establish a partnership with MOE Bahrain and cooperate with various government agencies and private institutions in order to achieve the goal.
-GPIC's generous initiative will provide financial support through media coverage and contribute in helping the largest number of students wishing to improve their nutrition."
-UN Environment Regional Director West Asia 3 UNGC Principle #1,2,3,4,5,6,10 GRI 203-2, 305-1, 305-2, 305-3, 305-6, 305-7, 306-1, 306-2, 306-3, 306-4, 403-2, 403-3 GOOD HEALTH AND WELL BEING: Health and Safety for employees, their families and contractors; Full health insurance and health campaigns; Health training and lectures.
+SDGs UNGC PRINCIPLES GRI DISCLOSURES GPIC's CONTRIBUTION 1 NO POVERTY UNGC Principle #1,2,3,4,5,6 GRI 103-2, 202-1, 203-2, 413-2 NO POVERTY: Contributing to economic growth, job creation and trade; Producing fertilizer that increases income of farmers worldwide.
+2 ZERO HUNGER UNGC Principle #1,2,7,8,9 GRI 201-1, 203-1, 203-2, 411-1, 413-2 ZERO HUNGER: GPIC has produced and exported more than 13.6 million tonnes of granular urea since 1998; a great contribution towards food security.
+GPIC works with global fertilizer organizations such as IFA and AFA on trainings and capacity building related to fertilizer use, innovative agriculture to increase food production and ensure food security.
+3 GOOD HEALTH AND WELL-BEING UNGC Principle #1,2,3,4,5,6,10 GRI 203-2, 305-1, 305-2, 305-3, 305-6, 305-7, 306-1, 306-2, 306-3, 306-4, 403-2, 403-3 GOOD HEALTH AND WELL BEING: Health and Safety for employees, their families and contractors; Full health insurance and health campaigns; Health training and lectures.
 GPIC's First Aid training and Community outreach programme with National Safety Council (NSC)-USA which started in 2012 is continuing and to date we have trained more than 400 employees, contractors, industrial and university students, summer camp children, employees' wives and others.
 Defensive driving training, campaigns on "Mobiles free driving" to save lives.
+4 QUALITY EDUCATION UNGC Principle #1,2 GRI 102-27,404-1 QUALITY EDUCATION: Training opportunities for employees and industrial trainees; Supporting InJaz and Ministry of Education programs; Providing scholarships and honoring high achieving students; Giving international lectures and presentations to other industries and institutions.

-LINKING THE SDGS, UNGC, GRI AND GPIC'S CONTRIBUTION
+Linking the SDGs, UNGC, GRI and GPIC's Contribution